The 17 Best Historical Anime to Watch

 The setting for this anime isn’t purely historic - it moves between modern and classical Japan.
 However, given its subject matter, the show captures a strong historical feel.

-This anime centres around the art of rakugo, a classic form of Japanese theatre performance dating back to the 17th century.
+This anime centers around the art of rakugo, a classic form of Japanese theater performance dating back to the 17th century.

 This josei anime has a wonderful feel and flow, depicting passion for an age-old craft and the relationships it creates between the main characters.